 John Ortega is a Senior majoring in Health and Societies and concentrating in Public Health.
-He is interested in the role of faith in health and is specifically researching the role that Catholicism has played in the health care landscape.
-John is involved with the Penn Catholic Newman Community and serves as a mentor and volunteer in both the UPenn International Children and Outreach Exchange (iCARE) and the Early Childhood Program at Puentes de Salud.
+He is interested in the role of faith and spirituality in health and is specifically researching the role that Catholicism has played in the health care landscape.
+John serves as a leader within the Penn Catholic Newman Community and serves as a mentor and volunteer in IMPAC (Impactful Mentorship at Penn for Adopted Children).
 He is also a Civic Scholar.
 John loves design and photography and enjoys watching films.
 He is also a huge fan of Cleveland sports teams.

 Wolf Humanities Center Undergraduate Fellow

 Health & Societies